Skip to main content

 Accidents Involving Vessel Operations

 Longshore employees sometimes work near or aboard vessels.
-When injuries happen during these operations, claims often involve questions about the coordination between the vessel and shore-side crews.
+When injuries happen during these operations, claims often involve questions about coordination between the vessel and shore-side crews.

 Wrongful Death Claims